emmajanedrews/base-template/_drafts/was-your-property-tax-valuation-too-high.md

 **You have until April 2 of 2018 to contest the value of your property.** To contest your property value, you’ll have to file a complaint form.
 Along with filling out that form, you’ll also need to include photos of your property as well as documentation of comparable sales or an appraisal of your property.

-After submitting these documents, you will receive a hearing notice from the Board of Revisions. &nbsp;The hearing that follows will consist of three commissioners hearing your case.
+After submitting these documents, you will receive a hearing notice from the Board of Revisions.
+The hearing that follows will consist of three commissioners hearing your case.
 This hearing will take between 10 to 30 minutes, depending on the complexity of your situation. **You’ll typically receive a notice regarding their decision within 30 days of the hearing.**

 If you have any other questions, would like more information, or need help filling this complaint, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.